subscriptions-project/swg-js/docs/page-markup.md

 The first valid page configuration found is used even if there are more configurations that exist.
 It is therefore, advised to place the configuration as high up in the DOM tree as possible that represents the accurate information.
-When DOM is ready, if no access info is found, it is assumed that access is indeed unlocked.s
+When DOM is ready, if no access info is found, it is assumed that access is indeed unlocked.